distrochooser/distrochooser/doc/TRANSLATE.md

 All files follow the format `<scope>-<iso-639-3>.json`.
 Translations can be updated using the JSON files or can be updated during runtime.

+## Third party translation.

+There is the command `translation` to export and import locale values for external translation.
+It can be called with `python manage.py language <lang_code> <path>`.
+Invoking this command will create a file `lang_code.txt`  in `path`.
+The content can be used in external api's for translation.
+To read this, drop the translated content into the file again (make sure line amount and order matches) and execute:

+`python manage.py language <lang_code> <path> --read`.
+The file will be read, the locales be updated an the txt file will be removed.

+🚨 Do not approve or change language values between drop and read of these txt files.
+Otherwise you will mess up with the ordering.

 ## Inline translate

 The app features a button, labelled with "help translation".
 This button triggers the mode to be able to change